 There is a clear division of responsibilities between the Chairman, who is responsible for the effective leadership and smooth running of the Board, and the Chief Executive Officer who, with the other Executive Director, is responsible for the running of the Company.

 The Company has established an Audit Committee and a Remuneration Committee.
 Both committees meet at least twice a year.
-Details of both committees are disclosed on page 21 of the 2017 Annual Report.
+Details of both committees and a report of the activities undertaken during the 2020 financial year can be found in the 2020 Annual Report.

 Sir Peter Middleton

 THIS INFORMATION WAS LAST REVIEWED AND UPDATED in October 2021